knpuniversity/symfony/knpu/ep6-security/login-form-authenticator.md

 ### getCredentials(): Build the Form

-If the user *is* trying to login, our *new* task is to fetch the username & password and return them from this method.
+If the user *is* trying to login, our *new* task is to fetch the username & password and return them.

 Since we built a form, let's let the form do the work for us.

-In a controller, we call `$this->createForm(): to build the form.
+Normally in a controller, we call `$this->createForm()` to build the form.
 In reality, this grabs the `form.factory` service and calls `create()` on it.

+## Dependency Inject form.factory (FormFactory)

 So how can we create a form in the authenticator?
-Just use dependency injection.
+Use dependency injection to inject the `form.factory` service.

-Add a `__construct()` method and let's see if there's a `FormFactory` class.
+Add a `__construct()` method with a `$formFactory` argument.
+Now, I like to type-hint my arguments, so let's just guess at the service's class name and see if there's one called `FormFactory`.
 Yep, there's even a `FormFactoryInterface`!
 That's probably what we want.
 I'll press option+enter and select "Initialize Fields" to set that property for me.

 If you're still getting used to dependency injection and that all happened too fast, don't worry.
-We know we want to inject the `form.factory` service, so I guessed its class for the optional type-hint.
-You can always find your temrinal and run:
+We know we want to inject the `form.factory` service, so I guessed its class for the type-hint, which is optional.
+You can always find your terminal and run:

 ```bash
 bin/console debug:container form.factory
 ```

 to find out the *exact* class to use for the type-hint.
-We *will* also register this service in `services.yml` - but let's finish coding first.
+We *will* also register this as a service in `services.yml` in a minute.

+## Return the Credentials

 Back in `getCredentials()`, add `$form = $this->formFactory->create()` and pass it `LoginForm::class`.
 Then - just like always - use `$form->handleRequest($request)`.